 Oct.1, 2015 Scopus will no longer function on IE8.
 You must use current browsers with improved security functionality.

 You can find the Library's full text holdings in Google Scholar.
-Just look for the "FindIt!" or "FullText" links on the right side of the screen, beside each search result.
-Access Note: To enable "FindIt!" on your home computer: On the Google Scholar page navigate to "Settings" > "Library links" > search for University of Saskatchewan > ensure all three checkboxes are marked > save.
+Just look for the "Get it @ USask Library" link on the right side of the screen, beside each search result.
+Access Note: To enable the "Get it @ USask Library" link on your home computer: On the Google Scholar page navigate to "Settings" > "Library links" > Search for University of Saskatchewan > Ensure the checkbox is marked > Save.